COVID-19 information for horticulture participants

 Borders, trade and markets

-- Information for exporters relating to COVID-19 is available from the Department of Agriculture, Water and the Environment at www.agriculture.gov.au/biosecurity/coronavirus/export
+- Information for for exporters relating to COVID-19 is available from the Department of Agriculture, Water and the Environment as well as imports.

 - For exporters, the government has announced an Air Freight Assistance Mechanism to back the agriculture, fisheries and forestry sectors.
-The government has released a fact sheet explaining the initiative here.
 Growers are invited to have input, including through sharing their freight requirements, at the Have Your Say section of the Department of Agriculture, Water and the Environment website.
-At the time of writing, there was no closing date on submissions.
+You can learn more about The International Freight Assistance Mechanism (IFAM) here.

 Market info and insights

-- Austrade is posting insights to their website at www.austrade.gov.au/news/news/novel-coronavirus
+- Austrade is posting insights to their website here

 - Harvest to Home – a collaboration between Hort Innovation and Nielsen that delivers consumer behavioural data and insights relating to horticultural commodities - is providing COVID-19 fresh produce updates at the top of its webpage here.